ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The HTTP signature algorithm, from the HTTP Signature Algorithm registry.
 REQUIRED.

 `content-digest-alg`:
-: The algorithm used for the Content-Digest field, used to protect the body.
+: The algorithm used for the Content-Digest field, used to protect the body when present in the message.
 REQUIRED.

 This example uses the ECDSA signing algorithm over the P384 curve and the SHA-512 hashing algorithm for the content digest.